-However, if you are not supplied with the adequate personal protective equipment when doing a job and you suffer an injury, it is within your rights as an employee to seek compensation in this regard.
-We can give you the advice you need to pursue a claim and can help file your case in order to get the maximum possible compensation.
+However, if you are not supplied with adequate personal protective equipment when doing a job and you suffer an injury, it is within your rights as an employee to seek compensation in this regard.
+We can give you the advice you need to pursue PPE claims and can help file your case in order to get the maximum possible compensation.

 A lack of adequate protective clothing can affect members of the public as well as official employees.
 Every occupier of premises has a responsibility to ensure that those who are visiting the place (including those who are unauthorised or uninvited) are not exposed to any harm.
 The occupier has a reasonable duty of care to ensure that the premises are not dangerous for members of the public.